 For some, symptoms may be just a case of the sneezes a couple times a year.
 But for others, seasonal allergies can cause congestion; a runny, itchy nose; watery eyes, headaches and more for weeks or months at a time.

 - Itchy, watery or red eyes

 - Drainage from the nose down the back of the throat (postnasal drip)

 - Tiredness (due to difficulty sleeping from other symptoms)

 - Snoring (due to congestion)

 How do you know if you have seasonal allergies?

 A primary care doctor or clinician, or an allergy specialist, can provide an official allergy diagnosis.
-And to do so, they will typically recommend an allergy test.
+And to do so, they typically recommend an allergy test.

 A skin prick test is the most common way to test for allergies.
-And while it sounds like it may sting, the test isn’t painful.
+And while it sounds like it may sting, skin testing isn’t painful.
 During the test, your skin is lightly pricked with suspected allergens and then monitored for allergic reactions.
 If you’re allergic to an allergen, you’ll get a raised welt or hive at the location of the scratch.
 A variety of allergens can be tested.